To comment on WLA's position on state library issues or get more involved, please contact the LD&L Chair or a member of the committee.

 The Wisconsin Library Association supports the following legislative priorities:

-- The use of the Universal Service Fund for BadgerLink and other library services.
+- Use of the Universal Service Fund for BadgerLink and other library services.

 - Expanded funding for BadgerLink resources.